-- > Long-range and current land-use planning. - > Review of development proposals. - > Providing Council with advice on planning-related matters. - Building approvals and inspection services. - Community marketing and investment.
+- → Long-range and current land-use planning. - > Review of development proposals. - > Providing Council with advice on planning-related matters. - Building approvals and inspection services. - Community marketing and investment.

-- → 9 Staff: 1 Director of Planning and Development Services, 3 Planners, 3 Building Officials, 1 Planning and Development Administrator, 1 Community Economic Development Officer. - → 400+ persons attended an OCP Open House - Less development applications and building inspectations were seen in 2022 due in part to inflationary costs: - In 2022, 37 Planning Applications were received a decrease from from 64 in 2021.
-In 2022, - 135 residential building permits were issued a decrease from 221 in 2021. - The building department completed 1,449 building inspections an increase of 2,018 in 2021.
+- → 9 Staff: 1 Director of Planning and Development Services, 3 Planners, 3 Building Officials, 1 Planning and Development Administrator, 1 Community Economic Development Officer. - → 400+ persons attended an OCP Open House - Less development applications and building inspections were seen in 2022 due in part to inflationary costs: - In 2022, 37 Planning Applications were received a decrease from from 64 in 2021. - In 2022, 135 residential building permits were issued a decrease from 221 in 2021. - The building department completed 1,449 building inspections a decrease from 2,018 in 2021.